dr-skot/json-stash/README.md

 ### User-defined types

-You can serialize your own types by passing custom serializers to the `stash` and `unstash` functions.
+You can add support for other types by passing custom serializers to the `stash` and `unstash` functions.

 ```typescript